Nikhilagarwalgk/React_Notes/Basic Interview Questions.md

 @ What is Redux, Redux Thunk, Redux Saga?
 @ React Portal?
-@Garbage Collection or memory in js?
+@ Garbage Collection or memory in js?
 @ Composition in js?
 @ How useEffect work inside map loop or a component?
 @ React batching?